rhudaina/Linear-Systems-and-Applications-A-Hands-On-Python-Workshop/README.md

 > Lecture 2.
 Control Structures and Visualization

 #### Day 2.
 Introduction to Numerical Methods for Linear Systems and Applications
 > Lecture 3.
-Direct Methods (Matrix Factorization) for Dense Systems
+Direct Methods for Dense Systems

 > Lecture 4.
 Iterative Methods for Sparse Systems